-What’s great about this hair is that it makes the hair look fuller and gives it a stunning dimension.
+What’s great about this hair is that it looks fuller and gives it a stunning dimension.
 A messy, effortless style would match the color very well.

 #38: The Blonde Vibe

 The blonde vibe is something to try if you love blended colors.
 The white blonde in this is striking and makes it stand out from other colors.
-Keep in mind that white blonde is extremely fragile and very difficult to maintain, so speak to your stylist about it before taking the plunge into this cute color.
+Remember that white blonde is extremely fragile and difficult to maintain, so speak to your stylist about it before taking the plunge into this cute color.

 #39: Shadow Root Color with Highlights

-Try highlights with a shadow root color if you love contrast.
+Try highlights with a shadow root color if you love the contrast.
 Blonde hair with lowlights and dark roots is the perfect way to go if you love having more than one hair color.
-Blonde hair with dark lowlights is awesome to try if you’re wanting something different, but still want to stay blonde.
+Blonde hair with dark lowlights is awesome to try if you want something different but still want to stay blonde.

 #40: Dimensional Honey Blonde Hair Color

-To create this look, formulate the lowlights within a two-level range of your natural color.
+Formulate the lowlights within a two-level range of your natural color to create this look.
 Do the highlights using Paul Mitchell Synchro Lift and 20vol, and the lowlights with Paul Mitchell Color XG 20grams 7nb 10grams 6n and 10vol.
 Finish by toning at the bowl after shampooing with Paul Mitchell The Demi 1oz 9g 1oz 9N and processing solution.

 This style is best suited for beauties looking for a medium-maintenance color.
-The color is suited to hair of any density and the dimension can actually create the illusion of thickness to thinner hair.
+The color is suited to hair of any density, and the dimension can create the illusion of thickness for thinner hair.
 On naturally curly blonde hair, Eyk would incorporate more highlights in the crown area.